Roopana/Twitter-Ad-Analysis/README.md

 - [Gibbs Sampling algorithm for the Dirichlet Multinomial Mixture model](http://dbgroup.cs.tsinghua.edu.cn/wangjy/papers/KDD14-GSDMM.pdf) for short text clustering (GSDMM)

 ## BERT
  BERT stands for Bidirectional Encoder Representation from Transformers.
 It captures text context unlike bag of words and topic modelling approaches.
-BERT is trained for \
+BERT is trained for
  1. Masked Language modelling and
  2. Next Sentence prediction tasks.

  It considers all words of an input sentence simultaneosuly and then uses an _attention_ mechanism to develop contextual meaning of words.
 The attention heads help to identify the words that contribute the most in a sentence.

-_BERT-base_ model has 12 llayers with 12 attention heads
+_BERT-base_ model has 12 layers with 12 attention heads
-_BERT-large_ model has 24 layers with 16 attention heads.
+_BERT-large_ model has 24 layers with 16 attention heads

 In this project __BERT-base model__ is used as it is sufficient for the current problem